By Guest Blogger Jennifer Scott

 Watch What You Eat

 The things you eat and drink can have an enormous effect on the way you feel, both physically and mentally.
 Studies have shown over the years that people who consume lots of sugar, alcohol, processed foods, and caffeine have higher instances of depression or anxiety, so be careful about what you’re consuming.
 On the flip side, adding nuts, fish, and whole grains to your diet can help boost your energy and reduce those negative feelings.
+Chamomile tea has been shown to have anxieti-reducing effects.

 One surprising factor in anxiety is an individual’s age.
 As we get older, we face many life changes, health issues, and major events, such as the death of loved ones.
 All of these things can bring about anxiety, so it’s important to take care of yourself.
 Reduce stress where you can, practice hobbies that bring you joy, and form a support system of friends and family members.
 If you have feelings of sadness that you just can’t shake or feel overwhelmed by activities that used to come easily — such as driving — it might be a good idea to talk to a therapist or counselor.
+For more information about depression, go here.

 Anxiety can feel like a very isolating thing, especially if it occurs when you’re in social situations.
 Take heart in knowing that many people are living with similar feelings, and if you can find ways to minimize stress, you’ll begin to feel better almost immediately.